 1. Our Kids Have a Natural Radar for Fullness

 By making them finish everything on their plate, we push them to eat past satiation rather than trust their internal radar.
 We are not instilling a sense of trust in our children, and as they get older, they may begin to doubt their internal radar, which could lead to many different challenges, including eating disorders.

-If we are forcing kids to eat their whole plate and then we praise them when they finish their food, we are teaching them to eat for praise.
+If we are forcing kids to eat their whole plate, and then we praise them when they finish their food, we are teaching them to eat for praise.
 We also are teaching them that we will be happier with them if they eat more than they can handle and clear their plate, than if they eat just enough to feel full.
-Does this sound like something we want to instil in our children?
+Does this sound like something we want to instill in our children?

-We need to remember that there will be days when children have three bites and are full and other days where they have seconds or thirds before they are full.
+We need to remember that there will be days when children have three bites and are full, and other days where they have seconds or thirds before they are full.
 If we respect that our children will let us know when they are full, we can avoid getting stuck in power struggles.

 If we trust that our children will let us know when they are full, and we respect this whether they had two bites or two plates full, we are setting them up for success.
 We are encouraging them to notice what their body is telling them, we are helping them learn to trust their instincts, and we are letting them know they don’t need to eat to earn our praise.

 If you grew up with the mentality of “you have to clean your plate,” it can be challenging to make the switch to fully trusting your children with listening to their bodies.

 Try These Simple Sentence Shifts

 Instead of: “I see three more bites left on your plate!”